mit-pdos/perennial/README.md

 Using `vos` and `vok` files can significantly speed up the edit-compile-debug cycle.
 Note that technically `vok` checking isn't the same as regular compilation - it doesn't check universe constraints in the same way.

+## Updating Goose output

+This repo has committed versions of the output of Goose, to avoid making Go and Goose a dependency for compilation.
+You can update these using the `./etc/update-goose.py` script, which records exactly how to generate the output for the various Goose projects we have.
+Note that on Go 1.16 running this script requires you to set the environment variable `GO111MODULE=auto`, since `goose` is not (yet) module-aware when it translates packages.
+Use `./etc/update-goose.py --help` to get all the options.
+The script only translates the projects you pass a path to.

 ## Source organization

 `src/`